AbieFund/abie-archive/CONTRACT.md

 * Requested majority: 60%
 * Minimum quorum: 20%

-## Return On Action
+## Return On Action (deliverables)

 The `beneficiary`is asked to publish videos, photos, testimonials.
 These can be rated by any `member`.
-If 'liked' enough, the `reviewer` becomes `advisor`.
+If it gets enough 'likes', the `reviewer` becomes `advisor`.
 This pool forms the Advisory Board.

 ## Advisory Board

-During the post-vote 'grace' period, a vote (regular mode) among advisors can **cancel the vote**. `Beneficiary` has the right to send his proposal again.
+During the post-vote 'grace' period, any `advisor` can simply **cancel the vote**. `Beneficiary` gets his deposit back and has the right to send his proposal again.
+This feature was set up to solve the 'bad reviewer' issue.

-## Security

-* If the contract receives more than 100 ETH, `donator` gets refund.
-* Emergency process : emergency proposals needs to be quickly confirmed by the `reviewer`.
-It could be incentivized with a decreasing bounty.
-If the proposal passes, all donators get refund.